Writing a Healing Narrative

 BY: T. Franklin Murphy | July 25, 2019

 We write the story of our life.
 We create our identity through the narrative that we tell.
-We must create a narrative that heals our wounded souls.

 The other day, while enjoying music on my back patio, a popular country song commandeered my attention.
 I thought, “wow!
 That song is my life.”
 The lyrics struck an emotional chord.
 The words transformed from a melody to a meaningful mantra, lodging in my soul.
 We often wander through life with only a vague notion of the meaning.
 We seek answers to the profound questions such as, “who am I?” and “what is it all for?”
 Self-discovery is an honorable quest but has no concrete destination.
 Identity questions must be satisfied with open-ended answers.
 Life dynamically moves through phases and our story must adapt to the flow.
 True self-discovery the realization that we write the beautiful story.